Arctic Star White Nectarine Tree

 The Arctic Star White Nectarine tree thrives with deep watering.
 In most soils, water newly planted trees weekly once they leaf out in the early Spring.
 Increase the frequency to twice per week as the weather warms up in the Spring to Summer.
 It’s normal to irrigate 3 times per week during hot Summer in sandy soils.
 Reduce the frequency as it cools in the Fall and discontinue watering in the Winter while the tree is dormant.

 Fertilizing Nectarine Trees – How to Feed a Nectarine Tree

 Fertilize your nectarine tree with organic fruit tree fertilizer.
 Use bone meal and humus based conditioners in the Winter.
 The low nitrogen, but higher phosphorus and potassium fertilizer with 1-2-2 or 1-4-4 NPK ratio will promote Spring blossoms and fruit development.

 Apply higher nitrogen fertilizers such as steer manure and blood meal or feeds where the NPK ratio is 2-1-1 or 3-1-2 in early Spring for good growth through the Summer.
-Do not fertilize in the Fall, since we do not want to push growth during this time.
-Growth during the Fall would be weak and lanky.
+Do not fertilize in the Fall, as growth is slowed during this time.
+Pushed growth during the Fall would be weak and lanky.
 Use high quality trusted materials so the contents are known.
-If using compost, apply it sparsely during the early Spring while the whether is cool.
+If using compost, apply it sparsely during the early Spring while the weather is cool.

 Nectarine Pests Management